PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 #### A container has already been allocated on a host

-In this case, we can just proxy traffic directly to the appropriate host.
+In this case, the main server can just proxy traffic directly to the appropriate host.

 #### A container has not been allocated on a host